Lake Muskoka: Canadian steamship era

-The steamship era gave rise to the area's great hotels; Rosseau, Royal Muskoka, Windemere, and Beaumaris.
+The steamship era gave rise to the area's great hotels: Rosseau, Royal Muskoka, Windemere, and Beaumaris.
 The area grew rapidly when the railroad reached Gravenhurst in 1875.
 Indeed, travel from Toronto, Pittsburgh, and New York became less a matter of endurance than expenditure.
-Trains regularly made the run from Toronto to Gravenhurst where travelers and their luggage were transferred to the great steamers of the Muskoka Navigation Co. such as the Sagamo.
-Making regular stops up the lakes, including Bracebridge, Beaumaris, and Port Carling, tourists there could transfer to smaller ships such as the Islander which could enter smaller ports.
+Trains regularly made the run from Toronto to Gravenhurst where travelers and their luggage were transferred to the great steamers of the Muskoka Navigation Co. such as the Sagamo, which made regular stops up the lakes, including Bracebridge, Beaumaris, and Port Carling.
+Tourists there could transfer to smaller ships such as the Islander, which could enter smaller ports.
 Vacationers often remained in the region for weeks or even months in the summer.
 As families became seasonally established, they began building cottages near the hotels.
 At first simple affairs replicating the rustic environment of the early camps, but later grander including in some cases housing for significant staff.
 Initially, cottagers relied on rowboats and canoes for daily transport and would sometimes row substantial distances.
 Eventually, the era of the steam and gasoline launch came and people relied less on muscle power and more on motors.
 With the boats came the boathouses, often elaborate structures in their own right mimicking in many cases the look and feel of the main cottage.